brickstate/UNO-API/README.md

 ### Behold...
 # UNO API

+Authors: Hunter Brickers, Kaeden Lewis, Christian Hart
+\
+\
 Project Created in Spring 2025 for a "Cloud Computing" class project.
 \
-Authors: Hunter Brickers, Kaeden Lewis, Christian Hart
+This API was my first attempt at doing this sort of thing so the code is a little ugly oops.